New England Championship Wrestling: Iron 8 Championship Tournament

-The Iron 8 Championship is a trademark annual event hosted by NECW.
-Eight wrestlers are selected from inside and outside of NECW to compete in four single elimination matches, in which the winners of the four matches would compete in a 45-minute ironman match to crown an Iron 8 Champion.
+The Iron 8 Championship was a trademark annual event hosted by NECW.
+Eight wrestlers were selected from inside and outside of NECW to compete in four single elimination matches, in which the winners of the four matches competed in a 45-minute ironman match to crown an Iron 8 Champion.
 The 2014 winner also became NECW Heavyweight Champion after previous titleholder Slyck Wagner Brown suffered an injury.
 The event was not held in 2015.